azimuttapp/azimutt/libs/serde-aml/docs/README.md

 **AML goal is to be the fastest and most intuitive DSL to define a database schema.**

-Here is how it look:
+Here is how it looks:

 ```aml
 users | store every user